Jeffrey Lundgren: Religious activities

 While Lundgren was living in a church-owned home in Kirtland, Ohio, he volunteered as a tour guide at the RLDS Church's historic Kirtland Temple next door.
 In this capacity, he began to teach the concept of "dividing the word", known as "chiastic interpretation" or "chiasmus", to interpret scriptures.
-Lundgren falsely claimed to have created this interpretative method.
-The foundation was that in everything created by God, the right side is a mirror image and, therefore, scripture had to be interpreted using that same method.
+Chiasmus is the use of repetitive structures in writing or speech.
+Lundgren falsely claimed to have created this interpretative method, which has actually been used for centuries and probably originated in antiquity to aid in memory for oral literature.
+The foundation of Lundgren's claim was that in everything created by God, the right side is a mirror image and, therefore, scripture had to be interpreted using that same method.
 Lundgren cited the Kirtland Temple as an example because the right side was a mirror image of the left side.
 To apply this concept to scripture, one takes a sentence from scripture; if the sentences before and after are consistent, the center sentence is the "truth"; when the sentences before and after conflict, the center sentence is a lie.
 These teachings of scriptural interpretations by Lundgren attracted followers.
-He claimed that he moved to Ohio because the word, "OHIO" is "chiastic".
+He claimed that he moved to Ohio because the word "OHIO" is "chiastic".
 Lundgren was asked to leave the Kirtland house around 1987, and his job as tour guide was terminated due to suspicions of theft.

 Lundgren and his family moved to a rented farmhouse located at 8671 Chardon Road on U.S. Route 6, east of Ohio State Route 306.
 At that time, some followers started to move into his new home.
 Among these followers were Kevin Currie, Richard Brand, Greg Winship, Sharon Bluntschly, Daniel Kraft, and Debbie Olivarez.
 Ronald and Susan Luff; Dennis and Tonya Patrick; and Dennis and Cheryl Avery maintained their own residences.
 Some of his followers had known Lundgren in Missouri, while others were drawn to Lundgren at the Kirtland Temple.
 While Lundgren was living at the farmhouse, he began to practice methods which were consistent with Robert Lifton's criteria for mind control.
 For example, cult members were forbidden to talk amongst themselves; doing so was a sin, called "murmuring".
 Lundgren would eavesdrop on cult members to cause them to believe that he could read their minds.